 You probably decided to outsource your payroll processing because running payroll can be a complicated and time-consuming task.
-Did you know that Patterson & Company CPAs pllc can also make it easier to pay for your worker’s compensation coverage?
+Did you know that Patterson & Company CPAs pllc can also make it easier to pay for your worker’s compensation benefits?
 It’s true.
-We’ve partnered with The Hartford, a leader in small business insurance, to offer you competitively-priced worker’s compensation coverage with payment options that give you cash flow benefits.
+We’ve partnered with The Hartford, a leader in small business insurance, to offer you competitively-priced worker’s compensation benefits with payment options that give you cash flow benefits.

 When you buy a worker’s compensation policy from the Hartford, you can elect to pay premiums with their XactPAY option.
 Compared to an estimated annual payroll amount, XactPAY relies on real-time payroll to calculate your premiums, resulting in more accurate premium payments.
 This means you’re less likely to be on the hook for an adjustment at the end of the policy term because of under-reported payroll or pay more than you need to throughout the year.
 And with XactPAY, there are: